-Compound interest is an interest calculation formula that includes both the principal balance and accumulated interest.
+Compound interest, or compounding interest, takes into account both the principal balance and accumulated interest.

 Compound interest vs. simple interest

-The main difference between compound and simple interest is as follows:
+The main differences between compound and simple interest are as follows:

 - Simple interest is accrued on just the original amount.